taltrui/tomasaltrui.dev/src/pages/blog/tanstack-start-app-with-better-auth.md

 ### 6. Authenticating an user

-The official recommendation by the beter-auth team (and mine, of course) is to handle auth flow in the client side.
+The official recommendation by the better-auth team (and mine, of course) is to handle auth flow in the client side.
 So I'll leave you here a simple version of what I did (without verification emails and social auth).

 ```typescript
 export const useSignUp = () => {